Le Mariage de mademoiselle Beulemans: Settings in Flemish

 The play was adapted into an Antwerpian context by Belgian writer Antoon de Graef and published in Antwerp as Fientje Beulemans.
 (Note: Within the same cultural context, Beulemans marie sa fille was likewise adapted by Antoon de Graef, who tackled the play's sequel in its original, operetta form, as Uffra Beulemans gaat trouwen.
 It was first mounted at Antwerp's Scala music hall in March 1914, months before the war broke out.)
-This version of the play was first performed at Antwerp's Koninklijke Nederlandsche Schouwburg at the end of December, 1910.
+This version of the play was first performed at Antwerp's Koninklijke Nederlandsche Schouwburg at the end of December 1910.
 Mmes Bertryn and Ruysbroek, and Messrs Gobau, Laroche and Van Ryn were cast for the leading roles.
 Some critics felt like Fonson and Wicheler's play was poorly adapted despite the cast's efforts to liven the performance up.
 Nonetheless, de Graef's adaptation had a greater appeal for the local audience and enjoyed successful revivals.

 In the months that followed the outbreak of the First World War, Fientje Beulemans was staged at various Dutch theatres, with the exiled Flemish theatre troupe of the Antwerp's Koninklijke Vlaamsche Schouwburg.
 The adapted play, which starred Belgian actress Magda Janssens in the title role, was a runaway success with audiences across the Netherlands and lasted several months during wartime exile.
 The one hundredth performance of Fientje Beulemans was staged at Amsterdam's Flora Schouwburg in March 1916.
 De Graef's adaptation also enjoyed several revivals in Belgium and in the Netherlands over the years, including a 1952 Rotterdam production with Mieke Verstraete and Kees Brusse.

-It was subsequently adapted for television by Belgian director Anton Peters with Chris Lomme performing the role of Fientje, produced by the Belgische Radio- en Televisieomroep and aired on March 14, 1974.
+It was subsequently adapted for television by Belgian director Anton Peters with Chris Lomme performing the role of Fientje, produced by the Belgische Radio- en Televisieomroep and aired on 14 March 1974.

-In 2002 Roger van de Voorde, stage director for the Brussels Volkstejoêter company, in collaboration with translator Claude Lammens, rewrote the play into Brussels dialect for the Flemish-speaking audiences.
-The rewritten play, now titled De Traafiest van Mademoiselle Beulemans, was staged partially on a grant from the Flemish Parliament by the Brussels Volkstejoêter company, and premiered at Brussels' Kaaitheater on February 8, 2003.
+In 2002 Roger van de Voorde, stage director for the Brussels Volkstejoêter company, in collaboration with translator Claude Lammens, rewrote the play into Flemish Brusselian for the Flemish-speaking audiences.
+The rewritten play, now titled De Traafiest van Mademoiselle Beulemans, was staged partially on a grant from the Flemish Parliament by the Brussels Volkstejoêter company, and premiered at Brussels' Kaaitheater on 8 February 2003.
 More than spectators came to see the thirty-eight performances of the play.